The Seven Wonders of Shitennoji Temple

 Looked like they’re enjoying themselves in the sun.

-The temple was not packed with tourists when I visited because of Covid, but I saw some locals praying quietly.
 I could see how this place provides a calming space in the middle of a busy city.

 Shitennoji Temple is a great spot to visit alone and enjoy the slow pace.
 Explore the Seven Wonders and other divine mysteries, and refresh in Osaka’s notable “power spot”!